 Look at what’s coming in to your inbox and create folders for incoming messages from regular senders.
 For example, all messages from restaurant loyalty clubs could be automatically sorted into a folder named Restaurant Offers.
 Reminders for bill payments could be sent to a folder named Bill Notifications.
 Notifications from networking groups could go to a file named Networking Opportunities… and so on.
 Once you have folders created, you’re ready to start filtering.

 In Yahoo – Select the email you want to filter.
-Click on “More”, then “filter emails like this”, then set emails from that sender to go to the folder of your choice.
+Click on ‘More’, then ‘filter emails like this’, then set emails from that sender to go to the folder of your choice.
+(Update: Yahoo updated its format in mid-to-late 2017, so you may have to go to ‘Settings’, then ‘Filters’, then input the name of the sender to create your filters under the new system.)

 By creating filters and a filing system within your inbox, you’ll know right where to find what you need and your inbox will be less cluttered.
 My only caution with this handy tip is covered in step 2.